bmoreonrails/rails_tutorial/_chapters/chapter_04.md

 {% steps %}
 {% list %}
-  1. Now that we have the book id for the book we want to show, we can use it get that book from your application's database.
+  1. Now that we have the book id for the book we want to show, we can use it to get that book from your application's database.

   1. We've used a few methods to get books from the database.
 We've used `Book.all` to get all the books, and we've used `Book.first` to get the first book.